Oklahoma Department of Veterans Affairs: Funding

 The Department is funded primarily from three sources: yearly appropriations, patient fees, and federal funding.
 The United States Department of Veterans Affairs provides the Department a federal per diem payment per veteran in each Department Veterans Center.
 Each of the three funding sources makes up roughly one-third of the total budget of the Department.

 Expenditures

-The Department has annual budget of just over $130 million.
-The vast majority of that budget (over $100 million) was dedicated to employee salaries and benefits.
+The Department has an annual budget of $173,783,489 for FY23.
+The vast majority of that budget is dedicated to employee salaries and benefits.